CampAsAChamp/amslaw/README.md

 #### 5. Test the Contact Form

-1. Start your development server: `npm run dev`
+1. Start your development server: `yarn dev`
 2. Navigate to the Contact page
 3. Fill out and submit the form
 4. Check your email!